Octagon-simon/octaValidate/README.md

 myForm.customRule(rule_title, reg_exp, err_txt);
 ```

-Then on your Input Element, provide the rule title **[ EML ]**.
+Then on your Input Element, provide the rule title `[ EML ]`.

 ```html
 <input type="email" id="inp_email" octavalidate="EML">
 ```
-> Note that: All Rule Titles are **case-sensitive!**
+> Note: All Rule Titles are **case-sensitive!**

 ## MORE CUSTOM RULES

 What if you want to define more validation rules?

-All you need to do is to create an object with your validation rule, regular expression and error text separated by a comma, then invoke the method **moreCustomRules()**.
+All you need to do is to create an object with your validation rule, regular expression and error text separated by a comma, then invoke the `moreCustomRules()` method.

 ```javascript
 //EMAIL AND URL VALIDATION RULES